Black Sun Ensemble

 Black Sun Ensemble is a Tucson, Arizona, US–based psychedelic rock band, led by Jesus Acedo that was formed in the mid-1980s.
 The initial albums garnered rave reviews from Rolling Stone and several of the independent music journals of the time.
 Black Sun Ensemble opened for Camper Van Beethoven on the Key Lime Pie tour in 1989 across North America.

-Infamous circumstances surrounding their Geffen Records showcase in Los Angeles led to the quiet intervention of Paul McCartney to get certain members and their entourage out of custody—a tarot card was involved, but any more detail may arouse the attorneys!
-(Based on statements from Jesus Acedo and Duane Norman.)
-Additionally, the bloody death of a goat in the audience at the 1994 Burning Man festival led to widespread public outcry, and condemnation from animal-rights group PETA.
-The band was forced underground and splintered, re-formed and fell into hiatus due to extenuating circumstances and the mental illness of Jesus Acedo.
-Mickey Rourke, a close friend to Jesus Acedo at the time, was urged by friends and family to visit Acedo in his dreams, embodying the dark angel, compelling him to resume writing.
-This was the inspiration for the song "Murder" (showcased on the October 29, 2015 episode of Shonda Rimes' ABC hit show How to Get Away with Murder).

 In the mid-1990s, existing copies of earlier records were selling for high prices on eBay.
 This and a newfound muse inspired Jesus Acedo to re-form the band and create a string of successful new albums, many released on the Camera Obscura label.
 The re-formed band's albums had great reviews and they performed for several years at the South by Southwest festival in Austin, Texas.

 Black Sun Ensemble was an innovative band that inspired the popularity of styles such as freak folk, progressive psychedelic rock and psychedelic folk.

 Jesus Acedo died on March 3, 2013, just over two months after his 50th birthday.